AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-gdpr-glossary.md

 &nbsp;

 **Data Processor:** The "Processor" is "the … legal person … which processes personal data on behalf of the controller".
-In the context of Audience Manager, Adobe, in operating the service, is acting as a “Data Processor” for any personal data it processes on behalf of the Controller.
+In the context of Audience Manager, Adobe, in operating the service, is acting as a “Data Processor” for any personal data it processes on behalf of the Controller, via Audience Manager.
 Adobe only processes personal data in accordance with the Data Controller’s instructions (as set out in our agreement with the customer or through actions taken in Audience Manager).

 &nbsp;